Czajniczek/Globomantics/README.md

-# Globomantics - Training application in .NET 5
+# Globomantics - Training MVC with API application in .NET 5

 Globomantics is a company that provides a web application for conference organisers.